Students with no background in Muay Thai need to enroll in our introductory courses,

 “You never stop learning, and when you think you know it all, this gym is not for you.”

-Students who transition from the beginner level to intermediate need to have around 80 hours of training at T.A.G.
-Muay Thai, or the instructor has invited them to participate in the Phase 2 class because of their previous experience.
+Students who transition from the beginner level to intermediate need to have around 80 hours of training at, or the instructor has invited them to participate in the Phase 2 class because of their previous experience.

 Here’s what you’ll learn in the Phase 2 class: